atlantidezign/copyman/docs/USAGE.md

 Filter panel is collapsable.

 #### Name Filters
-Accepts text string as input, as file/folder name substring.
+Accepts *text string* as input, as file/folder name substring.

+Name Filters actions:
 - By clicking the **Set Name Filter** button, it selects the items that contain the specified string while deselecting the others.
 - By clicking the **Add Addictive Name Filter** button, it adds the items that match, without altering the others.
 - By clicking the **Add Subtractive Name Filter** button, it removes any selected item that matches with the string.